godarklight/concorde/ReadmeConcorde-jbsim.txt

 TO FDM
 -------
+- fix negativ elevator drag.
+- gear wedge, when no hydraulics.
 - inertia of surfaces.
 - move autopilot PID inside the FDM ?
 - additional drag when RAT.